 If you’re an avid blogger who needs to post regular blog posts or a programmer who really loves to host his latest projects into open source hosting providers like Github, chances are there that you’re already familiar with the concept of a markdown editor.
-Numerous other software or web service providers also maintain markdown editors for providing their users with a generic manipulation mechanism for web documents.
-However, stop worrying if you still don’t get the idea behind markdown editors.
+Numerous other software or web service providers also maintain these editors for providing their users with a generic manipulation mechanism for web documents.
+However, stop worrying if you still don’t get the idea behind these editors.
 In this guide, we’ll outline what markdown editors are and highlight the best markdown editor for Linux users.

 Well, the thing is, as web pages require texts to be put inside these HTML markups, users will need to have a good grasp over this markup language if they want to publish their personal documents to the internet.
 This can become cumbersome and redundant while disrupting the user experience at the same time.
 Markdown editors have emerged to solve this problem.